hugheaves/solo-led-control/README.md

                         Protocol / IP address / Port number for connection
 ~~~~~

+## Basic Information

-To use the script, you first specify settings or actions with "--color", "--pattern", or "--reset", followed by the LED's to which the settings should be applied using the "--applyto" option.
+To use the script, you first specify settings or actions with "--color", "--pattern", or "--reset", followed by "--applyto", specifying to which LED's the settings should be applied.

 ## Reset
 The "--reset" option is used to reset the LED's to their default system colors (typically red and white).